 - Temporarily doing physical business in a state for a limited amount of time, such as at a trade show or craft fair

-- If you don’t have a physical presence in a state, then you are NOT required to collect sales tax.
+- If you don’t have a physical presence in a state, then you may still be required to collect sales tax.

 I only sell online.
 Now what?